Pupil Premium Report

 Free School Meals

 The most common reason a pupil receives Pupil Premium funding at our school is because a parent is registered as receiving a benefit that entitles them to free school meals.
-This is not the same as receiving a free school meal as your child is in KS1.
+This is not the same as receiving a universal free school meal if your child is in KS1.

-Free school meal / pupil premium funding now works as: All pupils in KS1 (Class 1 pupils) will receive a free school meal under the UIFSM (Universal Infant Free School Meals) Scheme.
+Free school meal / pupil premium funding now works as: All pupils in the Infant Department (except Nursery) will receive a free school meal under the UIFSM (Universal Infant Free School Meals) Scheme.
 However, if you receive certain benefits your child can still receive pupil premium funding, but you MUST fill in all the details on the free school meal form available upon request from the office.